wakira/nogi-ical/README.md

 Serverless Cloudflare Workers that provides iCalendar(ICS format) for nogizaka46.com and motonogi.com schedules.

-Currently only events of the current month is provided.
+When current day of the month > 15, events of the current month and the next month are provided.
+Otherwise only events of the current month is provided.

 ## Deployment